 Additional reporting requirements for small business lenders are expected to be a priority for the incoming Biden Administration.
-We explain what to expect and when, and how to prepare.

 Change is coming to the way small business lenders must collect and report on borrower data.
 Section 1071 of the Dodd-Frank Act amended the Equal Credit Opportunity Act, directing the Consumer Financial Protection Bureau (CFPB) to adopt regulations governing the collection of small business lending data.
 The driving force behind these requirements was the government’s desire to provide regulators and community groups with better information to conduct fair lending and Community Reinvestment Act (CRA) analysis.

 After more than a decade of delay, it’s expected that finalizing and implementing Section 1071 will be a focus for the CFPB under the Biden Administration.
 In fact, there’s been significant progress recently to make these requirements a reality.

 Section 1071 requires that lenders identify women-owned, minority-owned, and small businesses and collect data related to the race, gender, and ethnicity of the business owners.

 There have been signals that Section 1071 will be a priority in 2021 for the CFPB, and recent preparations have been underway — especially after a lawsuit by The California Reinvestment Coalition in 2019 against CFPB.